eCommerce Above The Fold Optimization - 12 Proven Conversion Boosters

 The Body Shop mentions specific product categories on their above the fold header.

-When you click further it refines the product category further.
+When you click further it refines the product category further, making it an ideal first fold optimization example:

 38% of customer journeys start on the retailer’s homepage.